Heptarchy

 Athelstan became king of Wessex in 924, and he immediately set out to consolidate his power and expand his territories.
 One of his most significant military campaigns was against the combined forces of the Scots, Vikings, and other northern rulers in 937.
 The decisive Battle of Brunanburh, fought in the region of modern-day Northumbria, resulted in a resounding victory for Athelstan’s forces.
 This battle is often regarded as one of the most important battles in early English history, as it solidified Athelstan’s authority and secured his position as the first king of all England.

-Further Research & References
+Further Research & Sources

 The Laws of Ine.
 Translated by F.L.
 Attenborough.
 Cambridge: Cambridge University Press, 1922.